-Basically, there is a unique sauce for everything.
-Even though the meat, fish and vegetables are to a great standard, they're only going to be better when covered in your favourite dressing.
+There is a unique sauce for everything.
+Even though the meat, fish and vegetables are of a high standard, they're only going to be better when covered in your favorite dressing.

-Icelanders have a specific sauces for pizza, pita, fries, chips, vegetables, hamburgers, hot-dogs, and various different ones for fish, meat and poultry.
+Icelanders have specific sauces for pizza, pitas, fries, chips, vegetables, hamburgers, hot-dogs, and different ones for fish, meat and poultry.

-There are also a few types of brown, cheese, mushroom, coca-cola, bearnaise, paprika and tomato sauces.
+There are also a few brown, cheese, mushroom, coca-cola, bearnaise, paprika and tomato sauces.

-As for sauces on ice-cream, the list goes on further: chocolate, luxury chocolate, caramel, liquorice, and one for every fruit.
+As for sauces on ice-cream, the list goes on further: chocolate, luxury chocolate, caramel, licorice, and one for every fruit.

 People do this in other countries, but not to the same standard; even the Brits, who love their gravy and ketchup, will find the choice overwhelming.

-The toppings for a mere hot dog in Iceland includes three different types of sauces: ketchup, hot-dog mustard (different from other mustard) and remúlaði (mayonnaise-based sauce, almost exclusively used for this meaty treat).
+The toppings for a mere hot dog in Iceland include three different types of sauces: ketchup, hot-dog mustard (which is different from other mustard) and remúlaði (mayonnaise-based sauce, almost exclusively used for this meaty treat).

-In addition, we put two types of onion with hotdogs, raw and crunchy.
-For a traditional Icelandic hotdog or pylsur, simply answer 'everything' when asked about garnish.
+Also, Icelanders put two types of onion with hotdogs, raw and crunchy.
+For a traditional Icelandic hotdog or ‘pylsur,’ simply answer 'everything' when asked about garnishes.

 Icelanders frequently speak on the in-breath.
-This is most common when they say ‘Já’ or ‘Jæja' which means ‘yes’ and ‘well’ respectively.
+This habit is most common when they say ‘Já’ or ‘Jæja,' which means ‘yes’ and ‘well’ respectively.

-Perhaps not particularly Icelandic, as it is done in other Nordic countries, this quirk is something most foreigners will notice and mention when they come to the country.
+Perhaps not particularly Icelandic, as it occurs in other Nordic countries, this quirk is something most foreigners will notice and mention when they come to the country.

 There is no need to act surprised if you hear it; it is just a way of the tongue, not an offended gasp.

-For people who have never spoken this way, it is surprisingly challenging, although that is hardly unusual for a facet of the Icelandic language.
+It is surprisingly challenging for people who have never spoken this way, although that is hardly unusual for the Icelandic language.

 Photo from Things To Do During Storms in Iceland

-It may be freezing and stormy outside, but Icelanders are known to have a barbecue in any kind of weather, acting as they live in the blistering Australian sun.
+It may be freezing and stormy outside, but Icelanders are known to have a barbecue in any weather, behaving as if they lived beneath the blistering Australian sun.

-Come rain, come shine, we still want to have our lamb, fish and kebabs grilled over proper coals.
+Come rain, come shine, Icelanders still want to have lamb, fish and kebabs grilled over proper coals.
 And then, of course, smothered with sauce.

 Strangely enough, we can also eat ice-cream all year round.
-When the weather is as volatile as it is in Iceland, there is no point waiting until a nice day in July for your favourite treats.
+When the weather is as volatile as it is in Iceland, there is no point waiting until a clear day in July for your favorite treats.

-It is also a frequent tradition of the people of Iceland to partake in ‘Ice Cream Runs’.
-These are usually cute couple dates or mums and dads taking the kids out of the house, to an ice cream parlour for a tasty bite.
+It is also a frequent tradition of the Icelandic people to partake in ‘Ice Cream Runs.’
+These are usually cute dates for couples or mums and dads taking the kids out of the house to an ice cream parlor for a tasty bite.
 The ice creams are, however, most often eaten in the car.

 It's a common sight to see mothers or fathers meeting up with their friends in cafés, catching up on the latest gossip, and leaving their baby in the pram outside when they do so.

-It is just as common to see babies left in open gardens, or on porches.
-That way the baby can sleep in the fresh air, which can only do it well, and the parents can get on with what they want to without waking them.
+It is just as common to see babies left in open gardens or on porches.
+That way, the baby can sleep in the fresh air, and the parents can get on with what they want to without waking them.

 For countries with higher crime rates or at least more sensationalist media, this may seem neglectful and terribly unsafe.

 However, the truth is, the babies are at virtually no risk in Iceland.
-The crime rates, even in Reykjavík, are incredibly low, particularly violent crime rates (and ignoring financial crime rates).
+Even in Reykjavík, the crime rates are incredibly low, particularly violent crime (and ignoring financial crime rates).